-Recipients who choose to withdraw cash at a bank teller will be able to do so without paying any additional fees by visiting any participating bank or credit union.
+Recipients who choose to withdraw cash at a bank teller will be able to do so without paying any additional fees by visiting any participating bank or credit union subject to certain restrictions set by us or the institution, including on the amount and frequency of transaction.
 There is no fee for teller cash withdrawals.

-In order to transfer funds from your card account to a traditional checking or savings account owned by you at any U.S. financial institution, you may perform an Online Funds Transfer via the Customer Service website.
-To begin this process, you will simply sign on to the website and select the “Transfer Funds” option from the Account Summary page
+In order to transfer funds from your card account to a traditional checking or savings account owned by you at any U.S. financial institution, you may perform an Online Funds Transfer via the Customer Service website at www.bankofamerica.com/nycsdebitcard.
+To begin this process, you will simply sign on to the website and select the "Transfer Funds" option from the Account Summary page.

-- You will need to register a “transfer-to” account prior to performing your first transfer.
+- You will need to register a "transfer-to" account (i.e., the account to which you are transferring funds) prior to performing your first transfer.

 - Once your "transfer to" account is authenticated (this can take up to 5 business days), your transfer will be made.

-If you received a card directly from your sponsor that did not have your name on it, you may be eligible to receive a personalized upgrade card in the mail after a pre-determined number of deposits or calendar days.
+If you received a card directly from the New York OTDA that did not have your name on it, you may be eligible to receive a personalized upgrade card in the mail after a pre-determined number of deposits or calendar days.
 If you receive a personalized upgrade card in the mail, please activate the card immediately.
 You will have 30 days from the date of issuance to activate your new card.
-Once activated, your current balance will transfer to the new card and your old card will become inactive
+Once activated, your current balance will transfer to the new card and your old card will become inactive.

 Lost or Stolen Debit Cards

-If your card is lost or stolen, the Bank of America “Zero Liability” Policy protects you against fraudulent transactions (subject to certain conditions).
-You need only contact the Debit Card Customer Service Center at 1.855.847.2029 to report your card lost or stolen and to request a replacement card.
+If your card is lost or stolen, the Bank of America "Zero Liability" Policy protects you against fraudulent transactions (subject to certain conditions).
+You need only contact the New York Child Support Prepaid Debit Card Customer Service Center at (844) 323-7637, TTY (866) 656-5913 to report your card lost or stolen and to request a replacement card.

-- If the card has been used, the bank will issue the replacement card in the amount of the remaining balance.
+- If you have already used some of the funds in the account, the bank will issue the replacement card in the amount of the remaining balance.

-If the post office is unable to deliver a Debit Card, it will be returned to the bank.
-Contact the Debit Card Customer Service Center at 1.855.847.2029 to update your address information and request a new card be mailed to you.
+If the post office is unable to deliver a New York Child Support Prepaid Debit Card, it will be returned to the bank.
+Contact the New York Child Support Prepaid Debit Card Customer Service Center at (844) 323-7637, TTY (866) 656-5913 to update your address information and request a new card be mailed to you.